 Our mission is to ensure that all Norfolk Terriers have a home, to mentor new owners and to educate the public about the breed.

 We believe that rescue includes many situations.
 Dogs can need new homes for many reasons, for example, death, divorce, failing health, and other family situations, in addition to dogs that wind up in shelters.

-Donations may tax deductible (check with your tax advisor).
+The NTR is a 501-3C non-profit organization and fully funded by donations.
+Donations may tax deductible (please check with your tax advisor).